awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

        kubectl apply -f aws-k8s-cni.yaml
        ```

-1. \(Optional\) If you deployed the Kubernetes Cluster Autoscaler to your cluster before upgrading the cluster, update the Cluster Autoscaler to the latest version that matches the Kubernetes major and minor version that you upgraded to\.
+1. \(Optional\) If you deployed the Kubernetes Cluster Autoscaler to your cluster before updating the cluster, update the Cluster Autoscaler to the latest version that matches the Kubernetes major and minor version that you updated to\.
 **Important**
 You can't use the Kubernetes Cluster Autoscaler with Arm\.